 Zoom Videoconferencing Guide

 Since December 2018, we have an annual subscription for Zoom video conferencing for our own lab, the Media Computing Group.

 This guide helps you primarily to join one of our lab's video conferences.
 If you would like to host your own video conferences, create a free Zoom account at zoom.us, and you can run infinite 1:1 video conferences, and 40-minute meetings with up to 100 participants for free, or sign up for a fairly affordable monthly plan to remove the 40-minute limit.
-RWTH Aachen University is also planning to purchase Zoom licenses for teaching summer semester 2020 classes; contact Marcus Gerards at RWTH's Medien für die Lehre (MfL) for details.
+RWTH Aachen University also purchased Zoom licenses for teaching summer semester 2020 classes; contact Marcus Gerards at RWTH's Medien für die Lehre (MfL) for details.